sigasi/sigasi_insights/content/opinion/jan/fixing-verilog-easy.md

 First, the nonblocking assignments were there for a good reason that can be inferred from the context.
 The original `DUT` was a synthesizable FSM.
 For  RTL-style FSM modeling in a clocked process, nonblocking assignments to the output ports are mandatory.
 Note that writing testbenches for that kind of Verilog modules is a very common situation.

 Typically, nonblocking assignments are used in conjunction with a clock.
 (Actually, the fact that they *only* work reliably with a clock is exactly what I am complaining about.)
-By simplifying the `DUT` code so much that it doesn’t use a clock, I may have caused some confusion.
+By simplifying the `DUT` code so much that it doesn't use a clock, I may have caused some confusion.
 However, let me be clear: the Verilog simulation algorithm does not know about clocks.
 It puts nonblocking update events in a separate queue, that is all.

 Even if blocking assignments were an option, they would not fix the issue.
 The `DUT` code would become: